It’s now South Australia’s whale-watching season. Start planning your next coastal road trip with these tips.

 Whales visit the entire length of South Australia’s coastline, making our state a whale-watching paradise with an endless choice of scenery.

 The annual migration of whales to SA waters occurs during the cooler months, which is when they mate, give birth and nurse their young.
-SA whale migration starts in May and finishes in October, with frequent sightings of these giants of the deep occurring between June and September.
+Generally SA whale migration starts in May and finishes in October, with frequent sightings of these giants of the deep occurring between June and September.

 If you choose to visit Victor Harbor, remember to stop in at the SA Whale Centre for a whale fact warm-up before you get started.